Abbreviated History of Our Program

 In 2011, URMC became one of the first programs in the US to offer an Integrated Six Year (I-6) program for Cardiothoracic surgical training along with the traditional two-year fellowship.
 This new paradigm attracting the best and brightest out of medical school into cardiothoracic surgery.

 In 2016 Dr. Hicks stopped his active practice in cardiac surgery.
-Dr. Sunil Prasad, an adult cardiac surgeon with interests in mechanical support and cardiac transplantation from Washington University in St Louis, was selected as the new Chief of Cardiac surgery.
-He has built a premier program in the management of patients in cardiogenic shock, respiratory failure, and end-stage heart failure, dramatically increasing the numbers of ECMO’s, LVADs and heart transplant performed at URMC.
-Dr. Peter Knight, a nationally recognized innovator in minimally invasive cardiac surgery leads a busy program in structural heart including TAVRs and minimally invasive valve surgery.
-The team also includes Dr. Igor Gosev from Brigham and Women’s Hospital and Dr. Bryan Barrus, a 2017 graduate of the URMC I-6 program.
+Dr. Sunil Prasad, an adult cardiac surgeon with interests in mechanical support and cardiac transplantation from Washington University in St Louis, was selected as the new Chief of Cardiac Surgery.
+He built a premier program in the management of patients in cardiogenic shock, respiratory failure, and end-stage heart failure, dramatically increasing the numbers of ECMO’s, LVADs, and heart transplants performed at URMC.
+In 2021, Dr. Peter Knight, a nationally recognized innovator in minimally invasive cardiac surgery became the new chief of cardiac surgery and leads a busy program in the structural heart including TAVRs and minimally invasive valve surgery.
+The team also includes Dr. Igor Gosev from Brigham and Women’s Hospital and Dr. Katherine Wood a 2020 graduate of the URMC I-6 program and Dr. Kazuhiro Hisamoto who trained at NYU.
 This group now performs more than 1000 cases per year.

 With the retirement of Dr. Hicks in 2020, the transition to a new Program Director occurred with the appointment of Dr. Christian Peyre to continue the tradition of excellence in training cardiothoracic surgical residents.